 Beach Access Project

-This documentary was produced by students from Bourenouth University Media Production Department.
-They did an amazing job and I want to thank them for the passion and professionalism.
+This documentary was produced by students from Bournemouth University Media Production Department.
+They did an amazing job and I want to thank them for their passion and professionalism.

 The Challenge